nv-morpheus/Morpheus/docs/source/developer_guide/guides/10_modular_pipeline_digital_fingerprinting.md

 The `dfp_inference` module function creates an inference module that retrieves trained models and performs inference on the input data.
 The module requires a `model_name_formatter` and a `fallback_username` to be configured in its parameters.

 The function defines a `get_model` method to load the model for a specific user, and a `process_task` method to handle individual inference tasks.
-The process_task method retrieves the user ID, extracts the payload, and converts the `DataFrame` to pandas format.
+The `process_task` method retrieves the user ID, extracts the payload, and converts the `DataFrame` to pandas format.
 It then attempts to load the model for the specified user ID and perform inference using the loaded model.
-Finally, it adds any additional columns from the input data to the results `DataFrame` and creates an output message with the results and metadata.
+Finally, it adds any other columns from the input data to the results `DataFrame` and creates a message with the output and metadata.

 For a complete reference, refer to: [DFP Inference](../../modules/examples/digital_fingerprinting/dfp_inference.md)